 If your transcript shows only one semester of academic work (e.g. your Freshman college fall semester), you are highly encouraged to also submit transcripts from previous years (e.g. high school).

 The Essay question is unique from year to year.
 Do not take a previous essay and submit it a second time or try to make it work.
 Read all of the prompts provided for your essay and make sure that you clearly address each of the prompts.
-Word count minimums or maximums have been eliminated.
-Keep in mind, however, that if you have a one paragraph essay it probably does not address all parts of the prompt.
+Keep in mind that if you have a one paragraph essay it probably does not address all parts of the prompt.
 On the flip side, a five-page essay is overkill.
-One to two typed pages is reasonable.
-Do not feel the need to use a larger font, triple spacing, or wider margins.
+One to two typed pages using 12 font, 1″ margins, double-spaced is recommended.
+Word count expectation is 250 to 650 words; more or less than this may cause a deduction of points.

 Ask for help.
 If you are uncertain about the essay prompts, ask your parents, a counselor, teacher or someone else who may be familiar with what we might be looking for.
 If you do not know how to compose a resume, use online resources and ask for help.
 Update it yearly.